frederickf/presentable/README.md

     });

 ## Learn More
-See a examples and instructions: [http://fcfeibel.com/presentable/](http://fcfeibel.com/presentable/)
+See examples and instructions: [http://fcfeibel.com/presentable/](http://fcfeibel.com/presentable/)